-After years of renovation, Museum Hof van Busleyden in Mechelen opens on June 17th 2018
+After years of renovation, Museum Hof van Busleyden in Mechelen is open once again, and it’s a superb museum!

 He was a talented doctor of law from Arlon in the south of present-day Belgium.
 He lived from 1470 to 1517, and moved to Mechelen in the early 16th century.
 Here he was appointed head of the Great Parliament, the highest court in the Netherlands.
 He turned his brand new residence (the site of this museum) into a luxurious palace which he filled with beautiful art and books.
 He also received the great humanists of the day, Erasmus and Sir Thomas More.
 Van Busleyden’s palace became well-known for its thought-provoking discussions among the key thinkers of the time.